Mugeha/TODO2/README.md

  ┣ 📂 javascript   # JavaScript files
 📂 migrations      # Database migration files
 ```

+📚 What I Learned
+Setting up Play Framework with a MySQL database

+Writing modular MVC code in Java

+Designing and documenting clean API endpoints

+Communicating technical details clearly with docs & visuals

+🚀 What’s Next?
+I’d love to:

+Add authentication for users

+Improve the UI/UX further

+Deploy this publicly on Render or Railway

 ## 🛠️ Contributing
 Feel free to contribute by **forking** the repository and creating a **pull request**.